10-11 Carlton House Terrace, London, Westminster, SW1Y 5AH

 • Learn from real-world journeys and experience shared, what works, what doesn’t

-• Forge connections to expand your professional network with CISO peers and specialists in your region
+• Forge connections to expand your professional network with CISO peers

 The day concludes with a networking reception, keep talking with peers in a more relaxed setting.